Analytics & Reporting

 4

-Break the plan into a weekly pacing guide
+How do you turn the quarterly budget plan into a weekly pacing guide?

 Prompt